 11. Operation and maintenance of any system of dikes, ditches, drains, or other facilities existing on September 8, 1975, which were created, developed, or utilized primarily as a part of an agricultural drainage or diking system;

-12. Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this chapter, if:
+12. Site exploration and investigation activities that are prerequisite to preparation of an application for development authorization under this SMP, if:

 a.
 The activity does not interfere with the normal public use of the surface waters;